freakmaxi/kertish-dfs/README.md

 #### How is the best usage?
 Kertish-dfs is suitable to use as a back service of front services.
 It means, it is better not to allow users directly to the file manipulation.

+#### Architecture
+Kertish-dfs has 3 vital parts for a working system.
+Manager-Node, Head-Node, Data-Node.
+- Manager-Node is responsible to handle data-node synchronisation and harmony for each cluster.
+It is handling the space reservation, indexing data-node contents for fast search and find operations, health tracking of each data-node and optimize for the best performance every second, cluster balancing, check/repair/fix operations and synchronisation.
+- Head-Node(s) are responsible to handle read, write, delete, copy, move and merge operations.
+So, when you want to put a file to Kertish-dfs, you will push the file to this node and it will handle the rest.
+- Data-Node(s) are responsible to hold the file chunks and serve it when it is requested as fast as possible.

+Manager-Node and Data-Node must not accept direct request(s) coming from the outside of the Kertish-dfs farm.
+For file/folder manipulation, only the access point should be Head-Node.

+**Here is a sample scenario;**
+1. User wants to upload a file (demo.mov - 125Mb) to /Foo/Bar as demo.mov
+2. Uses the Head-Node to upload file with /Foo/Bar/demo.mov header and the file content as binary
+3. Head-Node accepts the whole file and asks to Manager-Node where and how to put this file in data-node cluster(s)
+4. Manager-Node creates the best possible chunk map for Head-Node and reserve the spaces for those chunks in data-node(s)
+5. Head-Node divides the file into chunks and push the chunks to related data-node(s) and at the end commit the provided map reservation if it has successful placement or discard the reservation to save the space.
+6. User gets success or error response with http status header.
+7. User can hold the file location in a database (/Foo/Bar/demo.mov)

 #### Terminology
 - Farm: Whole Kertish-dfs with multi clusters.
 A farm can have one or more clusters with different sizes.